Purpose of Position and Scope of Responsibility:

 1. Receives, identifies and accessions specimens using standardized laboratory protocols to

 ensure an accurate and complete process.
-This will include the functions of accessioning and processing specimens for Micobiology, using the centrifuge, aliquoting, utilizing various software programs for accessioning and storage of specimens.
+This will include the functions of accessioning and processing urine drug screens, processing 24 hr and random urine chemistries using the centrifuge, aliquoting, utilizing OLA for sorting and weblab for storage.